HomeLatest NewsEnterprise ITInfosys looks to reskilling over 10 million via Springboard by 2025

 Preferred Source of Google

-Indian giant, Infosys has announced to launch a skilling programme, Springboard that looks to reach its goal of reskilling more than 10 million people by 2025.
+Indian technology giant, Infosys has announced to launch a digital skilling programme, that looks to reach its goal of reskilling more than 10 million people by 2025.

 The programme will be open for everyone from Std VI students to senior-level professionals.
 According to Infosys, Springboard is part of the company’s environment, social and governance (ESG) goals.